 The new facility will deliver a broad curriculum for children who need a specialist environment with a more formal academic curriculum.

-The Lighthouse Learning Trust’s principal, Emma Sullivan, said:
+Lighthouse School’s principal, Emma Sullivan, said:

 We are delighted to be confirmed as the academy trust for the new Harrogate special school, bringing more specialist support to autistic young people and their families across the region.